n0j0games/n0j0games/README.md

 <h1 align="center">Hello There!</h1>
-<h3 align="center">Lorem Ipsum</h3>
+<h3 align="center">Some interesting subtitle</h3>

-* I like to code various things such as indie games in Unity
+* 💾 I like to code various things such as indie games in Unity
-* I'm currently studying computer science
+* 🌱 I'm currently studying computer science

 ---